Consumer medicine information

 The use of Tremfya in pregnant women has not been studied and the effect of Tremfya on human pregnancy is unknown.

-No maternal, embryo or fetal toxicity was observed in cynomolgus monkeys after administration of weekly 50 mg/kg doses of guselkumab.
-Safety margins for Cmax and AUClast at the 50 mg/kg weekly NOAEL dose were at least 90-fold and 130-fold higher, respectively than those following administration of a 100 mg SC dose to psoriasis subjects.
+No guselkumab related maternal, embryo or fetal toxicity was observed in cynomolgus monkeys after administration of weekly 50 mg/kg subcutaneous doses of guselkumab.
+Safety margins at the 50 mg/kg weekly NOAEL dose were approximately 26 times the clinical exposure (AUC) following a dose of 200 mg given intravenously.
 As with other IgG antibodies, guselkumab crosses the placenta and was detectable in newborn cynomolgus monkey serum samples indicating transplacental transfer of drug.

 Tremfya should only be used during pregnancy under the advice of a physician if the potential benefit outweighs the potential risk.